Ahmedmousa20/JS-Slider/README.md

 # JS-Slider
-JS Slider From Scratch(Html - Css - Bootstrap - JavaScript )
+JS Slider From Scratch By Using Pure JavaScript

+Technologies:
+.Html
+.Css
+.JavaScript
+.Bootstrap